MatthieuHanania/MLOPS_Restfull_ML_endpoint/README.md

 ![alt text](https://github.com/MatthieuHanania/TP7_MLOS_API/blob/main/pict/dockerPostRequest.png)

-To try the API, I also used the model_test file. the lines calles the API and display the results.
+To try the API on the docker file, I also used the model_test file.
 ```python
  jsonToSent = [X_train.iloc[0].to_dict()] #the first image : a T shirt